dchelstowski/uiautomation/README.md

 # uiautomation
-Substitute for TestStack.White with ability to create custom UI objects
+Wrapper for TestStack.White that gives ability to create custom UI objects